 Bellevue is another small river town that has invested in creating beautiful public spaces along the river.
 The result is Bellevue Riverfront Park, which has a paved walking path, benches, and plenty of grass to rest on.
 The park is also a good spot to watch boats passing through Lock and Dam #12 (563.872.3314).
 You can wander down the hill for a closer look at the lock; parking is at the foot of State Street.

+(NOTE: This museum closed in 2014, but there are discussions to reopen it in the near future.
+I’ll keep the info about it in this post until there’s no chance it will open again.)
 No visit to Bellevue would be complete without a tour of the Young Historical Museum (406 N. Riverview; 563.872.3794), a unique small museum with an impressive assortment of antiques and collectibles.
 The Youngs made a small fortune in the hardware business and were avid collectors of antique furniture, China, figurines, teapots, and just about any damn thing they could get their hands on.
 Lacking heirs, they donated the house and its contents to the city to preserve as a museum.
 Say hi to Lucille while you’re there.
 The museum has survived through the years in spite of periodic attempts by city leaders to sell off the contents and wash their hands of the responsibilities of preservation.
 If you enjoy the museum, consider making a donation, so future visitors can continue to enjoy it.
 By the way, Joe Young was also an early advocate for establishing the Great River Road.
-(NOTE: This museum closed in 2014.)

 The First Presbyterian Church (305 Market St.; 563.872.4853) is the oldest house of worship in Bellevue.
 The original structure, 62 feet deep by 40 feet wide, was completed in 1860 and still serves as the sanctuary, even after being enveloped by a sprawling addition in 1976.
 The triangular art glass window above the altar was reportedly ordered from a catalog by a local drug store; after the store determined that they were unable to use it, they sold it to the Presbyterian Church.